Our Teachers & Staff

 About Sarah Svoboda

 I am originally from McCook, Nebraska, where I attended McCook High School.
-After high school, I moved to Omaha to attend the University of Nebraska, where I earned a bachelor's degree in 7‚ English and health.
+After high school, I moved to Omaha to attend the University of Nebraska, where I earned a bachelor's degree in secondary English and health.
 I went on to complete a master's in secondary education‚ improvement of instruction and technology, and another master's in school counseling and preventative mental health from Creighton University.
-I am currently entering my eleventh year with Springfield Platteview Community Schools, and I feel very fortunate that my entire career has been spent here.
-I spent five years teaching English/Language Arts and am entering my sixth year as the school counselor.
+I am currently in my 13th year with Springfield Platteview Community Schools, and I feel very fortunate that my entire career has been spent here.
+I spent five years teaching English/Language Arts before switching over to the school counselor.
 I really enjoy working with the kids during the school day as well as attending their school sporting events and activities!
 Outside of work, I stay busy spending time with my family.
-I've been married for ten years to my husband, Jordan.
+I've been married for 13 years to my husband, Jordan.
 I have two daughters, Emery and Isla.
 We enjoy traveling, Minnesota Twins baseball, Disney World, and spending time with our friends and neighbors.

 About Amy Thayer